Why is My Cat Attacking Me All of a Sudden? And How To Handle

 3. Anxiety & Fear

 Fear aggression is another common reason why cats suddenly attack their owners.
 Cats are extremely sensitive creatures that often become startled.
-Strange smells, loud noises, and schedule interruptions can all cause fear.
+Strange smells, a new person or pet in the household, loud noises, and schedule interruptions can all cause fear.
+If your cat is suddenly attacking you, it may be a sign that they are feeling fearful or anxious.

 Additionally, medication may be used with behavioural adjustment (your vet will advise).